 The existing aesthetic of law and its working arrangements can shift to embrace multipurpose spaces that cater to the evolving nature of employee mindsets and lifestyles.
-In this post, we’ll explore different ways to attract and retain new employees.
+This article will explore different ways to attract and retain new employees using office design.

 New, young employees want and need their bosses, managers, and upper management to understand flexibility is of the utmost importance.
 This means embracing that while work and deadlines is critical to job success, where and when work is completed is becoming more of a debatable question.
 Millennial employees need a flexible space that accentuates a work/life balance that compliments their desired lifestyle.